mneuhaus/chape-test/Readme.md

 ## Demo Website

-A Basic landing page advertising our new Product Mega Joghurt 3000.
+A Basic landing page advertising our new Product Walkman 3000.
 Hip, trendy, vegan simply awesome.
+And most of all, very loud!
+It even plays Vinyls!

 There is a nice Header with 3 Boxes beneath that that have some text in there to advertise the Product.